Best Life Insurance for Married Couples

 Others may need less coverage because they don’t own a home or have significant financial assets.
 Those with a mortgage, student loans, or other obligations may need more coverage.
 Being honest with yourself and your spouse about what your finances look like can help you better determine what your needs will be.
 It can make the decision process easier.

 Once you know what you need, do some comparison shopping.
-You could get prequalfied quotes from insurers here on LendEDU, or go through an online brokerage like Sproutt Life Insurance.
+You could get quotes from an online comparison site like Fiona.
 Don’t be afraid to contact multiple companies and compare more than just their rates.

 You could see variations on policy options even within the same company.
 Talk to more than one agent and company.
 Make sure that you understand what’s available, how much it will cost, and what’s required for pre-underwriting, such as a medical exam or blood work.